- Fivetran’s shift to per-connection billing has made costs significantly harder to predict, with many teams reporting bills jumping 50% or more.

 How Does Hevo Solve These Challenges?

-Hevo also supports multi-tenant environments natively.
-You can consolidate multiple tenants into a destination without exceeding your budget.
-And if that isn’t enough, Hevo offers automated schema management, advanced governance features, and 24/7 support from real engineers.
+Hevo natively supports multi-tenant environments, allowing organizations to consolidate multiple tenants into a destination without the connector sprawl and inflated costs that Fivetran’s architecture forces.
+Automated schema management, advanced governance features, and 24/7 support from real data engineers ensure pipelines remain healthy and compliant as you scale.

 FAQs on Fivetran pitfalls